-The HARP program has been extended through 2014 and 2015 and is set to expire on December 31st, 2015.
+The HARP program has been extended to December 31st, 2016.
 Although there’s a lot of time left for the program, interest rates may not cooperate.
-The Fed may pull back it’s Quantitative Easing (QE) program in 2014.
+If rates rise too much, the HARP program may become irrelevant, even though it’s still available.

-Lock in your HARP rate now to avoid possible interest rate hikes in 2014.
+Rates are steadily rising.
+Lock in your HARP rate now to avoid possible interest rate hikes.

 Whenever you are shopping for a mortgage or a refinance, it is in your best interests to meet with more than one lender to compare rates and lending requirements.
 Each lender has different requirements for HARP, so if you are denied a HARP refinance by one lender, complete our contact request form to speak to a different one.

 Also, most lenders will negotiate rates and fees for HARP loans, so getting multiple quotes is a great idea.

 Like all mortgage interest rates, HARP loan rates can change on a daily basis.
 At MortgageRefinanceRates.org, we connect you with the best lenders in today’s market, meaning the a great loan and rate for you.

 This saves you time, money, effort, and helps you start saving immediately.
 When you work with MortgageRefinanceRates.org, you are working with a company that will never misuse your information or sell you services that you don’t need or that won’t help you.
 You will be contacted by up to four lenders, who have been screened and matched to help you save the most money right away.